yuhsak/jsondb/README.md

 This means that when any document has already been created without `x-api-key` into a db, then this db never can be turned into a protected one.

-### Limitation
+## Limitation

+Sorry for unconvenience, but free public instance [`https://jsondb.app`](https://jsondb.app) has some limitations to stay for free as long as possible.

+And these limitations will probably be updated in the future.

 - Max 50KB of request body
 - Max 4096 length of one string field
 - Max 1024 length of one array field
 - Max 100 items of one time bulk creation
+- 10 seconds of one query execution (`GET /:db/:collection`)
-- Documents will be deleted after 30 days from creation
+- Documents will be regularly deleted after 30 days from creation
-- 10 seconds of one query execution (`GET,DELETE /:db/:collection`)
+- Documents will be randomly deleted during maintenance sometimes

+If you want to get rid of those limitations, consider hosting your own instance by yourself.

-### Serve own instance with Docker
+## Serve own instance with Docker

-`jsondb` is registered at [dockerhub](https://hub.docker.com/r/yuhsak/jsondb), so that you can easily serve your own instance with Docker.
+`jsondb` is registered at [dockerhub](https://hub.docker.com/r/yuhsak/jsondb), so that you can easily serve your own instance with Docker without any limitations like above.

 Note that `jsondb` uses `MongoDB` as its backed Database, there must be an accessible mongodb server before starting `jsondb` instance.

 While `jsondb` doesn't validate user's input query perfectly, please don't forget to serve mongodb with **--noscripting** option to avoid unexpected script injection.

-#### Run jsondb instance
+### With docker run

 If a mongodb instance can be accessed at `localhost` and listening on port `27017`, the docker command to run jsondb instance would be something like below.